dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

 The debug view after this change is again _exactly the same_ as was the case for the previous two examples.
 This because EF Core detected the FK value change and then fixed up both the reference and collection navigations to match.

 > [!TIP]
 > Do not write code to manipulate all navigations and FK values each time a relationship changes.
 Such code is more complicated and must ensure consistent changes to foreign keys and navigations in every case.
-If possible, just manipulate a single navigation.
+If possible, just manipulate a single navigation, or maybe both navigations.
 If needed, just manipulate FK values.
 Avoid manipulating both navigations and FK values.

 ## Fixup for added or deleted entities

 ### Adding to a collection navigation

-EF performs the following actions when it detects that a new dependent/child entity has been added to a collection navigation:
+EF Core performs the following actions when it [detects](xref:core/change-tracking/change-detection) that a new dependent/child entity has been added to a collection navigation:

 - If the entity is not tracked, then it is tracked.
 (The entity will usually be in the `Added` state.
 However, if the entity type is configured to use generated keys and the primary key value is set, then the entity is tracked in the `Unchanged` state.)
 - If the entity is associated with a different principal/parent, then that relationship is severed.